clmtai/clmtai/README.md

 # ClmtAI
 The red pill Generative AI model that show us what our future world will look like in different climate change scenarios.
-ClmtAI will allow us to ask natural language models to query how a place on the world will look like in the future under different scenarios.
-To provide the answers, the ClmtAI will leverage AI climate models, satellite imagery, and existing landscape and cityscape photography and videography.
+ClmtAI will allow a user to ask using natural language how a place on the world will look in the future under different scenarios.
+To provide the answers, the ClmtAI model will leverage AI climate models, satellite imagery, and existing landscape and cityscape photography and videography.

 Below follows a mock up query that demonstrate the funcionality of ClmtAI.